chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 ## Background

-cellxgene aims to support the publication, sharing, and exploration of single-cell datasets.
-Building on those published datasets, cellxgene seeks to create references of the phenotypes and composition of cells that make up human tissues.
+CELLxGENE aims to support the publication, sharing, and exploration of single-cell datasets.
+Building on those published datasets, CELLxGENE seeks to create references of the phenotypes and composition of cells that make up human tissues.

-Creating references from multiple datasets requires some harmonization of metadata and features in the cellxgene Data Portal.
-But if that harmonization is too onerous, it will burden the goal of rapid data sharing. cellxgene balances publishing and reference creation needs by requiring datasets hosted in the cellxgene Data Portal to include a small set of metadata readily available from data submitters.
+Creating references from multiple datasets requires some harmonization of metadata and features, but if that harmonization is too onerous, it will burden the goal of rapid data sharing.
+CELLxGENE balances publishing and reference creation needs by requiring datasets hosted by CELLxGENE Discover to include a small set of metadata readily available from data submitters.

-This document describes the schema, a type of contract, that cellxgene requires all datasets to adhere to so that it can enable searching, filtering, and integration of datasets it hosts.
+This document describes the schema, a type of contract, that CELLxGENE requires all datasets to adhere to so that it can enable searching, filtering, and integration of datasets it hosts.

 Note that the requirements in the schema are just the minimum required information.
-Datasets often have additional metadata, which is preserved in datasets submitted to the cellxgene Data Portal.
+Datasets often have additional metadata, which is preserved in datasets submitted to CELLxGENE Discover.

 ## Overview